omgmajk/test-maven-junit-school/README.md

 ## Thought process

-Each method in each class has a corresponding test method, with the exception of `getCounter()` (that gets tested with each other test method) in the Calculator2.java-class.
+Each method in each class has a corresponding test method, with the exception of `getCounter()` (that gets tested with each other test method) in the **Calculator2.java-class**.
 The reason for doing so it to get coverage of all methods and make sure that they return the value we seek.

 Since I did not develop these methods and have no idea what the requirements are, I have decided not to test for functionality I think should be included, rather test the functionality that is already there.

-Typically all tests are ran in an order that is decided by JUnit or possibly JVM, I let this happen in all cases except in the Calculator2Test-class where the `getCounter()`-method needs a specific order.
+Typically all tests are ran in an order that is decided by JUnit or possibly JVM, I let this happen in all cases except in the **Calculator2Test-class** where the `getCounter()`-method needs a specific order.
 In this case I have used `@TestMethodOrder` and `Order(n)` to force the tests to run in a specific order.

+In **CalculatorTest.class** there are no return-values with the methods, thus I decided instead on capturing STDOUT/Console output by setting PrintStream to a `ByteArrayOutputStream` that I can later convert to a string and test against.
+Each test method thus has a setup method that is run with the `@BeforeEach` statement.